-While the expectations may differ by Speciality or by Healthcare Provider, the selection of the right Partner is crucial in determining the success of the decision to outsource.
+While the expectations may differ by specialty or by Healthcare Provider, the selection of the right partner is crucial in determining the success of the decision to outsource.

 Key Steps to selecting the right Partner

 Step 1: Define your Critical Objectives for outsourcing FIRST

 While the objectives may differ by specialty or by entity, it is important to clearly define the most critical objectives FIRST.
 If you are outsourcing to secure a scare expertise that may significantly impact your business, while cost is an important consideration, it may not make the list of critical objectives.
 Clearly defined objectives allow for the selection of the right partner that could deliver on your objectives.
 Often Healthcare Providers would spend very little time defining its objectives and jump straight into selecting a partner, only to find out – more often than not- that they ended up with the wrong partner.

 Step 2: Define the Scope to be Outsourced – Consistent to the Objectives

 Once the objectives are determined, it is important that the Healthcare Provider select the scope of processes to be outsourced.
 It is critical that this be done in keeping within the objectives that were previously defined.
 For example, a Healthcare Provide may end up incorrectly outsourcing it’s claim billing process since the outsourcing partner offered a lower price although the critical objective would have been to source a certified coder that would ensure the accurate and compliant coding of the claims – a resource the healthcare provider may have had challenges in recruiting due to his area of specialty.

 Step 3: Select a Partner That Can Deliver on the Scope of Services Defined